icmr-reproducibility/website/index.md

 ---

 ## ICMR Reproducibility Committee
 The committee is chaired by two chairpersons who each serve for two years.
 At the end of each year, one chair is replaced and the other continues.
-This system ensures a one year overlap, which helps the committee to maintain freshness while also facilitating the transmission of the gradually improved expertise in managing reproducibility.
+This system ensures a one-year overlap, which helps the committee to maintain freshness while also facilitating the transmission of the gradually improved expertise in managing reproducibility.

-The two chairpersons nominate the members of the committee that are enrolled for at least one year.
+The two chairpersons nominate the members of the committee who are enrolled for at least one year.
 Chairs can also take part in the evaluation.
 There is a strict conflict of interest policy: the chairs cannot submit a reproducibility paper while they hold their positions.

-The committee in charge of reproducibility at the 2023 edition of ACM ICMR is provided at the bottom of [ACM ICMR 2023 — Call for Reproducibility papers]({{site.baseurl}}/cfp2023).
+The committee in charge of reproducibility at the 2024 edition of ACM ICMR is provided in the page of [ACM ICMR 2024 — Call for Reproducibility papers]({{site.baseurl}}/cfp2024).

 ---

 ## Credits

-The process described in these pages was originally designed and implemented by Laurent Amsaleg, General Chair and Reproducibility Chair of ACM Multimedia 2019, with inputs from co-chairs Martha Larson, Benoit Huet and Björn Þór Jónsson.
-The text here originates from the Web page for [ACM MM Reproducibility](https://project.inria.fr/acmmmreproducibility)and was used with the authorisation of the original authors.
+The process described in these pages was originally designed and implemented by Laurent Amsaleg, General Chair and Reproducibility Chair of ACM Multimedia 2019, with inputs from co-chairs Martha Larson, Benoit Huet, and Björn Þór Jónsson.
+The text here originated from the Web page for [ACM MM Reproducibility](https://project.inria.fr/acmmmreproducibility)and was used with the authorization of the original authors.
 Naturally, however, that text was adapted when necessary.
-Also see the credits on <https://project.inria.fr/acmmmreproducibility>.
+Also, see the credits on <https://project.inria.fr/acmmmreproducibility>.